Cerneau Rite

 Cerneau Rite Masonic Regalia

 Little known in Europe, the Cerneau Rite was much talked about in the United States in the 19th century.
-It is in fact a version of the Ancient Accepted Scottish Rite that owes its name to a French Freemason named Joseph Cerneau (1763-1840 or 1845).
-He settled in Santo Domingo, where he practised the 25-degree Rite of Perfection established in the West Indies thanks to the Patente Morin, the origin of the Ancient Accepted Scottish Rite.
-The Haitian Revolution (1802-1803) forced him to leave the island and he eventually settled in New York, where in 1807 he founded a Sublime Consistory of the Princes of the Royal Secret for America (Rite in 25 degrees), which he quickly transformed into a Supreme Council of the 33rd Degree, even though he had never received this degree.
-He joined forces with a certain Brother Saint-Laurent, who held the Latin version of the Constitutions of 1786, a forgery of which he was clearly the author.
+It is in fact a version of the Ancient Accepted Scottish Rite, which owes its name to a French Freemason named Joseph Cerneau (1763-1840~1845).
+He settled in Santo Domingo, where he practised the 25-degree Rite of Perfection, which was established in the West Indies thanks to the Patent Morin, the origin of the Ancient Accepted Scottish Rite.
+The Haitian Revolution (1802-1803) forced him to leave the island and he finally settled in New York, where in 1807 he founded a Sublime Consistory of the Princes of the Royal Secret for America (Rite of the 25th degree), which he quickly transformed into a Supreme Council of the 33rd degree, although it is not known how he obtained this rank.

-The Supreme Council of Charleston (founded in 1801), the only legitimate governing body of the Ancient Accepted Scottish Rite in America, was outraged and, after an investigation, declared this new Supreme Council illegitimate and created the Supreme Council for the Northern Jurisdiction of the United States in New York in 1813.
-A merciless battle ensued, with the exclusion of all those who had had dealings with Cerneau's Supreme Council.
-The matter ended with the merger of the two Supreme Councils in 1867, putting a temporary end to the Cerneau Rite.
+The Supreme Council of Charleston (established in 1801), the only legitimate power of the Ancient Accepted Scottish Rite in America, took exception and, after investigation, declared this new Supreme Council illegitimate and established the Supreme Council for the Northern Jurisdiction of the United States in New York in 1813.
+A fierce battle ensued, with the exclusion of all those who had had dealings with Cerneau's Supreme Council.
+The affair ended with the merger of the two Supreme Councils in 1867, putting an end to the Cerneau Rite for the time being.

-The Cerneau Rite would have gone unnoticed in France if Jean Bricaud (1881-1934), who acceded to the Grand Mastership of Memphis-Misraïm in 1914, had failed to obtain a Patent of the Ancient Accepted Scottish Rite from the Supreme Council of France and instead obtained one from Gorman’s Supreme Council.
-The Cerneau Rite was then established in France, in the wave of the Egyptian Rites.
+The Rite of Cerneau would have remained unnoticed in France had not Jean Bricaud (1881-1934), who had become Grand Master of Memphis-Misraïm in 1914, been unable to obtain a Patent of the Ancient Accepted Scottish Rite from the Supreme Council of France, but had obtained one from the Folger-Thompson Supreme Council.
+In this way, the Rite was established in France in the wake of the Egyptian Rites.

 On Nos Colonnes, you will find all the Masonic Regalia (aprons, sashes, collars, collar jewels, etc.) used in the Symbolic Lodges of the Cerneau Rite.